• Skip to primary navigation

 Instructions

-• Stir together the flour, brown sugar, cinnamon and chopped nuts in a medium bowl.
-Add the butter and crumble it into the dry ingredients with your fingertips until there are no more flecks of dry flour and small crumbs form.
+• Stir together flour, brown sugar, cinnamon and chopped nuts in a medium bowl.
+Add butter and crumble it into dry ingredients with fingertips until no more dry flour is visible and small crumbs form.
 Cover and refrigerate.

 • Combine dry ingredients: Stir together flour, pumpkin pie spice, baking powder and salt in a large mixing bowl and set aside.